algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 - `test ... _main.cfg` is the flat files configuration entry point

-> **Fix and Tips:** A detailed documentation is available here: http://alignak-backend-import.readthedocs.io/en/latest/index.html.
+> **Fix and Tips:** A detailed documentation is available here: [Doc alignak-backend-import](http://alignak-backend-import.readthedocs.io/en/latest/index.html).

 Restart Alignak to make it aware of your new configuration: